 But the hulls of the starships using physical models are just as hard to assess.
 This is because the miniatures are painted in a way to look good under studio lighting conditions, rather than at normal daylight.
 The models of the Galaxy class, for instance, are painted in rather odd shades of gray and greenish gray, while they look almost perfectly metallic on screen, especially in the later seasons of TNG and in "Generations".
 The model of the Enterprise refit was reported to be plain white by visitors of exhibitions, but may actually be painted in different shades of gray close to white with different reflectivities.
 This too is supposed to give us the impression of a metallic surface.

 Ships without deflectors The navigational deflector is an essential component of every Federation starship, as it is necessary to prevent interstellar particles from hitting the hull (as explained in the TNGTM and stated by Malcolm Reed in ENT: "Broken Bow").
 But why are there certain ship classes, like the Miranda or the Constellation, without a deflector dish?
 A possible explanation lies in the TNGTM where the deflection system is described as consisting of two components: a low-power field to sweep small particles and a focused beam to deflect larger objects such as asteroids.
 It may be useful to integrate these components into a dish, together with the long-range sensors, but it is not necessary.
 I could imagine that an almost unnoticeable forcefield generator may be used to keep small particles away, while a phaser-like emitter or even the phasers themselves may take care of asteroids.
 So the Miranda and Constellation do have deflectors, we only don't know what they look like exactly and where they are located.
-It is the same on almost all alien ships, where a deflector can't be identified either.

 In Star Trek: The Magazine (January 2003), Rick Sternbach suggests that the deflector grid, Bussard collector fields, tractor emitter and asymmetrical warp fields are working together to protect the hull on the Constellation.
 Whilst this sounds very complex compared to a dedicated deflector system, it is plausible if we look at the possible roles of the single systems.
 We may assume that the shields and warp field disperse small particles, while the Bussard collector can cut through this field combination to collect stray hydrogen.
 The tractor beam would be used to deflect larger objects.